 All right, let’s do another example.
 Suppose that I want 2020 net income to be $10 million, and I want to get there by changing the 2020 revenue.
 How much revenue do we need in 2020 to get $10 million of net income?
 I’m going to press Alt, A, W, and G for GOAL SEEK, so what I want to do is change this number here, this net income in 2020 to be $10 million by changing this target case revenue as the one that’s currently running in our model, so I need to change that cell, and I see that the target revenue is $122.7 million.
 Press Cancel and type here 122700, so that’s the revenue that’s required to get there.

-This is how I can summarize an important information down here using GOAL SEEK.
+This is how I can summarize an important information point done here using GOAL SEEK.

 Thank you for reading CFI’s explanation of the Goal Seek Excel function.
-CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ designation, a leading financial analyst certification program.
-To continue learning and advancing your career, these additional resources will be helpful:
+To continue learning and advancing your career, these additional CFI resources will be helpful: